 Deferred income tax is calculated on all temporary differences under the liability method at the rate of 3%.
-At 31 December 2018, the deferred tax liability recognised in the statement of financial position amounted to USD 291 (2017: 282).
+At 31 December 2019, the Company had no deferred tax since there are no capital allowances and no tax losses carried forward (2018: USD 291).